dumbdebu/BLINKIT-Dashboard/README.md

 * Develop an attractive-looking dashboard.
 * Extract useful insights from business raw data.

-While I got this idea from a tutorial, I did it to practice my Excel and data analysis skills.
+ I got this project idea recommendation from my seniors to go through from a tutorial and I did it to practice my Excel and data analysis skills.

 Purpose of the Project